FOSSRIT/runbook/docs/infra/digitalocean.md

 ![Screenshot of FOSS @ RIT MAGIC team members from DigitalOcean admin interface](/_static/infra/digitalocean-team-members.png)

+### Billing

+FOSS@MAGIC covers the expenses for the Droplets on a monthly basis.
+This is set up with automatic billing to the RIT MAGIC Center via an RIT-managed credit card.

 ## Droplets

 Droplets are the billable "unit" in DigitalOcean.
 They represent a specific service or server.
-FOSS@MAGIC covers the expenses for the Droplets on a monthly basis.
-This is set up with automatic billing to the RIT MAGIC Center via an RIT-managed credit card.

 ### Services